MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

 ==================

 Several data access libraries are available in MDSplus.
-In particular using the C interface the "mdslib" library is intended to provide local data access while the remote access is provided by this library.
+In particular, using the C interface, the "mdslib" library is intended to provide local data access while this library provides the remote access.

-The different access methods to access data stored in MDSplus trees can be divided in this categories:
+The different methods to access data stored in MDSplus trees can be divided in this categories:

   - Local